benlue/soar/README.md

                     list.length );
     });

+**Access Multiple Databases**

+If SOAR is configured to access multiple databases in an application, the database name should be prefixed to the vfile (so that SOAR could know which database it should talke to) as shown below:

+    var  options = {
+                vfile: 'dbName.Person/general.dvml',
+                params: {name: 'David %'}
+         };

 **Applying Pagination**

 If a query result contains too many records, you can apply pagination to receive a portion of the whole result.
 The following sample code shows how to get the 21th to 30th data records in a query: